Patient Safety and Quality

 One of the key metrics we use to gauge patient satisfaction is the Net Promoter Score (NPS).

-The NPS is a simple way to measure how happy our patients are with the care they receive.
-At Westside Private Hospital, patients are asked: “How likely are you to recommend our hospital to friends and family if they need similar care or treatment?”
+The NPS is a simple way to measure how happy our patients are with the care they have received.
+At Westside Private Hospital, patients are asked: “How likely are you to recommend our hospital to friends and family if they needed similar care or treatment?”

 Patients rate this on a scale from 0 to 10, with:

-Westside Private Hospital follows strict infection control procedures, and staff take every precaution to prevent infections.
-As patients are often discharged on the same day, we try to get feedback from your specialist or GP if any infections occur.
+Westside Private Hospital follows strict infection control procedures.
+Our staff take every precaution to prevent infections and our antibiotic usage is monitored against best practice.
+As most patients are discharged the same day, we try to get feedback from your specialist or GP if any infections occur.
 We encourage you to contact us directly if you have any concerns regarding this.

-During the period from April to June 2024, Westside Private Hospital provided care to 2686 patients.
-Through the diligent efforts of our doctors, staff, patients and visitors, we are proud to report zero post-surgical infections and an 86.5% hand hygiene compliance rate during this time.
+During January to March 2025, Westside Private Hospital was honoured to care for 2850 patients.
+Through the diligent efforts of our doctors, staff, patients and visitors, we are proud to report zero post-surgical infections and an 87% compliance rate in hand hygiene.

 Patient Falls